49handyman/EquihashNompPool/README.md

 All outgoing and current ports will still be enabled. make sure to set the ignore * config options for your local network and any ip's you dont want banned.

-The following files are located in the ./doc <dir> here.
+The previous and following files are located in the ./docs <dir> here.

 Setup aggressive firewall rules to ban at 1 probed/scanned non-open port.
 SSH is automatically setup for you on 3rd bad password